 Possible side effects may also include a decreased sexual sensation and ability to orgasm, fistula (opening between rectum and vagina), narrowing of vagina and hair growth in the vagina from the grafted tissue and the partial death of tissue used to create the new vagina.

-There is no alternative to a sex-change operation.
+There is no alternative to a sex-change operation for those who want to fully transition their body to match their gender identity.
 Undergoing gender reassignment surgery will require a lot of time, energy, patience, and of course money.
 A vast majority of people who experience gender dysphoria never really surgically alter their appearance.
 Instead, they use creams and hormonal pills to alter their bodily appearance.
 Estrogens (female hormones) will help develop the breast, widen the hips, help lose facial hair and slightly increase voice pitch.